sdss/sdss_brain/docs/sphinx/intro.rst

 - ``_load_object_from_db``: Defines the logic for loading an object from a database
 - ``_load_object_from_api``: Defines the logic for loading an object remotely over an API

+The ``Brain`` and ``MMAccess`` are designed to build classes that contain valid entries in `~sdss_access`.
+Multi-modal data access can still be provided to files without defined paths in `sdss_access` using the `~sdss_brain.mixins.MMAMixIn` class instead of ``MMAccess``.
+The main difference is, when using the `MMAMixIn` class instead, you will need to define two additional abstract methods:

+- ``get_full_path``: Returns a local filepath to a data file
+- ``download``: Downloads a file from a remote location to a local path on disk

 .. note::
+    The MMA by itself does not contain the logic for accessing data from a filename, database, or over an API.
-    Regarding data access via remote API.
-The logic for this access mode is not yet implemented.
+    That logic must be created by the user.
+Methods and classes containing default logic will be provided at a later time.
+The logic for the remote API access mode is not yet implemented.
 It will be unavailable until a SDSS API to serve data has been created.